shipdocs/smart-memory-mcp-v2/docs/building-vsix.md

    git tag v1.0.0  # Replace with your version git push origin v1.0.0
    ```

+#### Option 2: Manual Trigger

+1. Go to the Actions tab in your GitHub repository
+2. Select the "VSIX Build and Release" workflow
+3. Click "Run workflow"
+4. Choose whether to create a draft release or publish immediately
+5. Click "Run workflow"

 The GitHub Actions workflow will automatically build the VSIX and create a release.